cpbotha/cpbotha.github.io/content/posts/2016-02-02-weekly-head-voices-103-chips.md

 ## Backyard linguistics

 Millenials, or Generation Y, are humans that were born anywhere from the early 80s to the early 2000s.
-As a backyard anthropologist, one of my favourite articles about millenials is [&#8220;Why Generation Y Yuppies Are Unhappy&#8221; by Tim Urban][5] on the Wait but Why blog.
-However, I found this recent article by Jeff Guo titled [&#8220;The totes amazesh way millennials are changing the English language&#8221;][6] at the Washington Post even more fascinating.
+As a backyard anthropologist, one of my favourite articles about millenials is [“Why Generation Y Yuppies Are Unhappy” by Tim Urban][5] on the Wait but Why blog.
+However, I found this recent article by Jeff Guo titled [“The totes amazesh way millennials are changing the English language”][6] at the Washington Post even more fascinating.

 It turns out that millenials have introduced new forms like _totes delish_ (most delicious), _abbreviash_ (abbreviation), _appreesh_ (appreciate) and many more brilliant inventions into the English language.
 It's fantastic seeing a language evolve like this, especially now that the internet and the hyper-connected humans on it are acting as such a powerful catalyst, and simultaneously as an instrument of observation, or should I say _observash_?